-Data were abstracted from 600 medical records; 91 children (15.2 percent) met denominator criteria for being between 3 through 17 years of age and having a recorded BMI \geq 85th percentile, based on a BMI percentile recorded by the provider.
-Of these, six records (6.6 percent) from the two abstractors were reviewed for IRR.
-Agreement was assessed for six measure variables, including documentation of BMI \geq 85th percentile, blood pressure, systolic blood pressure value, diastolic blood pressure value, and both height and weight (necessary to calculate BMI).
+Data were abstracted from the medical records of 600 children meeting denominator criteria for this measure.
+Of these, 59 records (10 percent) from the two abstractors were reviewed for IRR.
+Agreement was assessed for four measure variables: documentation of BMI percentile, documentation of weight classification, documentation of height, and documentation of weight (necessary to calculate BMI).

-Table 3 (see Supporting Documents) shows the percent agreement and Kappa statistic for each measure variable.
-Abstractor agreement for all variables (documentation of BMI \geq 85th percentile, blood pressure, systolic blood pressure, diastolic blood pressure, height, and weight) was 100 percent, with a Kappa statistic of 1.
-These results indicate a perfect level of IRR was achieved for all measure variables.
+Table 6 (see Supporting Documents) shows the percent agreement and Kappa statistic for each variable.
+Abstractor agreement for documentation of BMI percentile was 98 percent with a Kappa statistic of 0.982; agreement for documentation of weight classification was 93 percent, with a Kappa statistic of 0.924.
+Agreement for documentation of height and documentation of weight were both 100 percent, with Kappa statistics of 1.
+These results indicate a very high level of IRR was achieved for all measure variables.